ray0324/weapp-server/README.md

-To start the app,please create runtime envrionment first, it's very easy to config. create an file named '.env' at the root of this project and config it like
+To start the app,please create runtime envrionment first, it's very easy to config.
+Create an file named '.env' at the root of this project and config it like
 this:

 ```conf